FOR COMPANIES

 • Develop a research project that the intern will be working on

-• Participate in DIN-organised “Speed-dating” event to interview potential interns
+• Participate in DIN-organised “Speed-dating” interviews

 • Host, mentor, and develop PhD students during the internship